 You may think that a pie’s a pie, available in any flavour with any filling.
 However, a traditional Australian pie should be hand-sized, filled with mincemeat and gravy, and topped with tomato sauce.
 A gourmet version with mashed potato and mushy peas is also popular, but any other variant surely falls under a different category.

-In 2016, the winner of the Great Aussie Pie Competition was the Oven Crisp Bakery in Riverton, WA.
+In 2019, the overall winner of the Great Aussie Pie Competition was the Pinjarra Balery in Pinjarra, WA.

 Forget about fish and chips, feast on fresh Australian barramundi, a name which means ‘large-scaled river fish’ in the Aboriginal language in the Rockhampton area.
 Grilled, fried or seared skin-side first, it’s a much healthier alternative to battered fish, and a true Aussie meal.